-Please turn to Acts 17:1 to discover where the team landed after leaving Philippi: “Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.”
-Traveling on the Via Ignatia, which was a Roman highway, they passed through two towns to get to Thessalonica.
+Acts 17:1 tells us where the team landed after leaving Philippi: “Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.”
+Traveling on the Via Ignatia, which was a Roman highway, they traveled through two towns to get to Thessalonica.

 1. Explain the Word.

-Paul’s strategy involved finding key cities, locating a synagogue, and preaching the gospel.
+Paul’s strategy was finding key cities, locating a synagogue, and preaching the gospel.
 His approach in Thessalonica involved four key elements:

 - Reasoned.
+The idea is Paul spoke back and forth, likely using the Socratic method, which involved the use of questions to engage the listeners.
 Notice how he reasoned “from the Scriptures.”
-Paul spoke back and forth, likely using the Socratic method, which involved the use of questions to engage the listeners.

 - Explained.
 To explain means, “to open what was closed; to unroll.”
 Paul took the time to make sure his listeners understood what he was saying.
-He was following the model of Jesus when He opened the Scriptures to the disciples on the road to Emmaus as stated in Luke 24:32: “Did not our hearts burn within us while He talked to us on the road, while He opened to us the Scriptures?”
+I think of what the disciples said to each other about Jesus while on the road to Emmaus in Luke 24:32: “Did not our hearts burn within us while He talked to us on the road, while He opened to us the Scriptures?”

 - Proved.
-The word “prove” refers to “setting forth arguments by laying evidence before someone.”
 Paul presented compelling evidence how Jesus fulfilled hundreds of prophecies found in the Old Testament.
 My guess is he went to Psalm 22 and Isaiah 53 to establish how it was necessary for Jesus to both “suffer and to rise from the dead.”
 Jesus was clear about this in Mark 8:31: “And He began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed, and after three days rise again.”
-Notably, all of Peter and Paul’s sermons in Acts are built around the resurrection.
+All of Peter and Paul’s sermons in Acts are built around the resurrection.
 As John Stott says, “Christianity is a resurrection religion.”

 - Proclaimed.
-To “proclaim” means they “declared loudly and plainly” that Jesus was the promised Messiah, the anointed One.
+To “proclaim” is to “declare loudly and plainly.”
+Jesus is the promised Messiah, the anointed One.

-Because so many became believers in Jesus, the Jews were jealous and decided to recruit some rabble to start a riot.
+Because so many were becoming believers in Jesus, the Jews became jealous and decided to recruit some rabble to start a riot.
 The King James is quite descriptive: “certain lewd fellows of the baser sort.”
 They riled everyone up and traveled as a mob to the house of Jason, who was likely a relative of Paul according to Romans 16:21.
 When they couldn’t find Paul, they dragged Jason before the authorities and made this statement: “These men who have turned the world upside down have come here also.”
 The missionary team had quite a testimony!
-So far, they had only been to Philippi in Macedonia, which was located 100 miles away, and already had the reputation of turning the “world upside down.”
+Philippi was located 100 miles away and already they had the reputation of turning the “world upside down.”